gocode1702/headless-gatsby-multilang/README.md

 If you wish to customize the manifest JSON schema, you can edit the `manifest` object variables in _gatsby-node.js_, keep in mind that icons are downloaded in different sizes by using different `imgixParams` and aliases in the dedicated query in _gatsby-node.js_.

-If you want, you can add [gatsby-plugin-offline](https://www.gatsbyjs.com/plugins/gatsby-plugin-offline/) to let your visitors save the website for offline reading, although it is a cool feature it is totally up to your deciding to install a service worker.
-For this reason I decided to not implement it by default.

 <br />

 ## 11. Styling

-### 11a.
-Basic styling

 By keeping the default starter configuration, CSS color variables and logo can be configured directly on DatoCMS without no further intervention on the core files.
 Data is queried in _gatsby-node.js_ and saved to _/src/static_ during build time.
 Then the JSON file containing the hex color codes is imported in _src/layout/globalStyles.js_ and values are assigned direct to CSS variables.
 The SVG logo url instead, is queried with useStaticQuery in _src/components/ui/header.jsx_.